SofaPirate/Plaquette/CONTRIBUTING.md

 - Assume good intent and ask clarifying questions before judging others’ work.
 - Credit and thank contributors whenever you build upon their ideas.

-Our goal is to make contributing to Plaquette a positive, creative, and collaborative experience.
+We aim to make contributing to Plaquette a positive, creative, and collaborative experience.

 ---